Repository size

 git-sizer

-8. Purge the history of your repository using relevant git filter-repo options.
-Two common options are:
+7. Purge the history of your repository using one of the following git filter-repo options:

 • --path and --invert-paths to purge specific files: